macdonaldojong/ansible-config-mgt1/README.md

-# Project-11: Using Ansible configuration management and jenkins to automate deployment to target host/servers
+# Project-11:
-ANSIBLE CONFIGURATION MANAGEMENT – AUTOMATE PROJECT (7 TO 10)
+Ansible configuration management plus jenkins to automate deployment on targeted host/servers ANSIBLE CONFIGURATION MANAGEMENT – AUTOMATE PROJECT (7 TO 10)
 # Task
 Install and configure Ansible client to act as a Jump Server/Bastion Host